RaspberryPI – Commands cheat sheet

 sudo apt-get upgrade

-… then compares the packages already installed on your system with the packages available in the table of contents.
-If one of the available packages is newer than the package installed on your system, it automatically installs the new version of the package
+...compares the packages already installed on your system with the packages available according to the table of contents.
+If one of the available packages is newer than the package installed on your system, it automatically installs the new version of the respective package.

 Install programs/packages